 Comments and Observations

-For whatever reasons, I am well ahead of where I was this time last year.
+For whatever reason, I am well ahead of where I was this time last year.
 I only wish I could have gone to France to defend my Masters Mountain-bike world title for the third time in a row.
 I reckon I would have been very hard to beat!
 Next year, maybe.

 I think the main driver of the gains has been with the diet changes.
-The weight-loss alone, without losing strength, is a big performance gain.
+The weight loss alone, without losing strength, is a big performance gain.
 But only lose weight if you have weight to lose.
 Getting skinnier if you are already skinny is a recipe for disaster.

 I seem to no longer suffer "hypoglycaemia attacks" where concentration flags, performance drops right off and I get grumpy and even dizzy.
 Not do I seem to suffer intense hunger.
 I do not get those episodes where I know I must get some sugar into me or else!

 Carbohydrate depletion and intense exercise do not usually make for good bedmates.
 If carbs are low in the muscles the athlete will feel sluggish and the muscles will ache and scream as the workload is turned up to maximum.
 I am pleasantly surprised to not feel any of that anymore, despite being on a low-carb diet for several days at a time.
 I can go very hard and the hurt is less intense, it is more tolerable and, when the pressure is taken off, the recovery is remarkably fast.
 Mind you, it has taken me about six months off and on playing around with this diet to get to where I am today.
 Bear that in mind: it may take many months for your metabolic processes to become fully fat-adapted.

 Links to the supplements referred to in this article

 For more information, please read this follow-up article

 All of my articles on the topic of ketosis https://www.garymoller.com/blog-1/search/ketosis

 And this guide to Intermittent Fasting is comprehensive: https://www.homegym101.com/intermittent-fasting/